dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 ### State

 Code generation for FunLang computations inside the `State` monad makes use of MIL references.
-The main problem to solve was "Where does a function get the state to work with?".
+The main problem was to provide `State` functions with references to work with.
 It was solved by adding an extra parameter of MIL `Ref` type to every `State` function.
 The example below shows a type of a stateful computation in FunLang and the corresponding MIL type:

 ~~~
 stateFun : State Int Unit